 "You mean you weren't already?
 Mean to her, I mean."

-"Well, I was my usual charming self.
-You know she wanted to come after hours for me to treat her?"
+"Oh, I was my usual charming self.
+You know she wanted to come in after hours for me to treat her?"

 "I can see why.
 The nerve!"
 Reggie could understand why she'd want to see Becker when he wouldn't be busy with other patients.
 "Well, I guess we won't be able to hide our . . . relationship for much longer."

 "Yeah, listen, about that.
 Before we go out to dinner, I think we should talk about this."
 Her stomach sank.
 Was it possible this was just a fling for him?
 "I don't want this to be just a fling.
 But I value your friendship . . ."
 This was harder than he'd expected.
 He hadn't had to tell someone how much she meant to him since Sarah, and that had been because he wanted to be on at least civil terms with the mother of his child.
 "I don't want to screw this up, so let's take things slowly."
 "Oh, thank God!"
 Reggie was relieved.
 "You know my luck with men and I thought . . .
 Well, I'd hate to rush things, especially considering your track record with women."
 "So we're in agreement.
 We'll, uh, tread lightly.
 Do you, do you want to see other men?"
 "Do you want to see other women?" she countered.
 "Oh, you mean, because of all the offers I get on a daily basis?" he joked.
 They shared a chuckle.
 "Yeah, I guess we could . . . be monogamous without rushing into anything."
 "Come here, you."
 He enveloped her in his arms.
 "This is nice, isn't it?"
 He enjoyed the smell of her shampoo.
 Wait.
 When had she brought her shampoo over?

 A/N: Okay, that's all I have for this story!